 National Winnie the Pooh Day falls on January 18th of each year.
 Although it's not an official holiday, it's a special day of recognition.
 January 18th is A.A.
 Milne's birthday... the author creator of Winnie the Pooh!
 On this day, many schools host special reading days in which students and staff wear Winnie the Pooh hats and shirts, read Winnie the Pooh books, watch Winnie the Pooh videos, and have tasty Winnie the Pooh themed snacks.
 Fun times!
 Keep reading for a simple, sugary sweet recipe that you and your students can make for Winnie the Pooh Day.

-(This is an updated version of a blog post I wrote in 2016.)
+This is an updated version of a blog post I wrote in 2016.

 Broccoli Rob and the Garden Singers by John S. Armstrong

-Several weeks ago, I wrote a blog post about The Saint Nicholas Day Snow by Charlotte Riggle.
-In that post, I wrote about the benefits of reading a story multiple times to help students improve their comprehension of the story.
 Broccoli Rob and the Garden Singers by John S. Armstrong is another story in which students can benefit from reading multiple times.
 It lends itself well to choral readings, dramatic play, and music... making repeated readings of Broccoli Rob and the Garden Singers FUN!
 Keep reading to learn more about Broccoli Rob and the Garden Singers and how you can integrate it into your language arts lessons.

 As a teacher and children's book blogger, I'm always on the lookout for new and interesting products that classroom teachers and homeschooling parents could use while teaching.
 I recently received a promotional subscription box from Barefoot Books to take a look at and see if it's something my readers could use.
 After opening the box and investigating its contents, I can honestly say that YES this subscription box is something my readers can use while teaching.
 It'd be perfect for teaching geography and other social studies skills.
 So... what's in the box?
 Keep reading and find out!